ROBOTIS-GIT/emanual/docs/kr/software/opencm_ide/api_reference.md

 Returns the number of microseconds since the board began running the current program.
 This number will overflow (go back to zero), after approximately 70 minutes.

-`Note` There are 1,000 microseconds in a millisecond, and 1,000,000 microseconds in a second.
+**NOTE** : There are 1,000 microseconds in a millisecond, and 1,000,000 microseconds in a second.
 {: .notice}

 ```c